-Ask yourself how many plants you intend to grow?
+Ask yourself, how many plants do you intend to grow?
 How big are they expected to grow?
 How large area does your light need to cover?

 As light (and water and nutrients) is your plants' "food", if they receive less than required, the plants will not grow to their full potential, as per the picture above.